IntentArchitect/Docs/articles/module-building/tutorials/tutorial-create-an-event-as-a-designer-extension/tutorial-create-an-event-as-a-designer-extension.md

 ---
-uid: module-building.designer-extensions.how-to-create-a-designer-extension
+uid: module-building.tutorials.tutorial-create-an-event-as-a-designer-extension
-remarks: |
-  This one will only cover the new element creation.
-We will need to write one that will form part of 'creating a new designer' that will allow you to define your visuals too.
 ---
-# How to create a Designer Extension
+# Tutorial: Create an Event as a Designer Extension

-This how-to guide will walk you through creating a [Designer Extension](xref:module-building.designer-extensions.about-designer-extensions) which extends the [Domain Designer](https://github.com/IntentSoftware/Intent.Modules/tree/master/Modules/Intent.Modules.Modelers.Domain) such that in addition to everything it already supports, it will also allow:
+This tutorial guide will walk you through creating a [Designer Extension](xref:module-building.designer-extensions.about-designer-extensions) which extends the [Domain Designer](https://github.com/IntentSoftware/Intent.Modules/tree/master/Modules/Intent.Modules.Modelers.Domain) such that in addition to everything it already supports, it will also allow:

 - Adding a new element of type `Domain Event` which can be added through a context menu option on folders.
 - Ability to apply a new Stereotype to `Class` elements.